It looks like you're using IE11...

 Our Bolder Vision for Belfast provides an ambitious blueprint, illustrating how a green, walkable, cyclable network of streets and places will improve health for all, revitalise the city’s economy and restore a sense of collective pride in the city centre.

-We have secured capital funding through the Department for Infrastructure’s Blue Green Infrastructure Fund and are now inviting applications from operators to deliver and maintain safe and secure cycle parking provision on their site.
-These operators must be able to provide a self-sustaining operating model for the ongoing use of the facility.
+We secured capital funding through the Department for Infrastructure’s Blue Green Infrastructure Fund and invited applications from operators to deliver and maintain safe and secure cycle parking provision.

 Successful applicants will be responsible for the operation of the secure cycle parking provision, including, but not limited to: